Skip to content

 Rigor scales with risk

-- Database changes must be proven in non-production first and must be reversible.
+• Database changes are proven away from live data first and must be reversible.

 Continuous deployment is a security property